na4zagin3/epar/README.md

 A text file with an excess empty line.
 ```

+## Rationals

+- Both human-readable and human-writable.
+- Simple look for typical usages.
+- Comprehensive as an archive format.

 ## File format

 A EPAR consist of a header, metadata, and file sections.